mashgreat2/hangman_game_python_c_plus_plus/README.md

 You can clone the repository and type in terminal: "python ./main.py" to start the game.

+Additional Info:
+1. I did the initial research, identified what functions could be written in C++, and setup C++ code to work with Python with the help of ctypes library.
+2. A total of 6 functions were identified.
+I wrote 3 of them and the other three were written by my teammates.
-The C++ functions that called are written in the file '_c_lib.cc' and the corresponding compatible functions are written in the file 'c_lib.py'.
+3. The C++ functions used in `main.py` are written in the file `_c_lib.cc` and the corresponding compatible functions are written in the file `c_lib.py`.
 Our main.py game file calls the functions from the 'c_lib.py' Python file.